mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ````

 Please be sure that all exported variables are valid.
 The Kubernetes version must fit the supported K8s version range from DKP and KUBERNETES_VERSION must match the installed Kubernetes version of the used OpenStack image.

-See DKP release notes to validate which Kubernetes versions are supported.
+See DKP release notes to validate which Kubernetes versions are [supported](https://docs.d2iq.com/dkp/2.3/2-3-release-notes#id-(v2.4)2.3.0ReleaseNotes-SupportedVersionssupported-versions).

-The variable “CLUSTER_NAME” defines the namespace of the DKP workspace where the cluster should be created.
+The variable “CLUSTER_NAMESPACE” defines the namespace of the DKP workspace where the cluster should be created.
 Please note that workspace name and namespace name can be different.
 You can get both via the dkp cli:

 ````
 $ dkp get workspace